Zynh0722/Zynh0722.github.io/src/data/projects/020-atelier-backend.md

 title: 'Atelier Backend'
 ---

-After being exposed to the frontent of this website, I got to experience the... *tragedy* that was the backend api.
+After being exposed to the frontend of this website, I got to experience the... *tragedy* that was the backend api.
 It was horrendously slow, would randomly error out, and overall wasn't suitable for production use.

 So what followed was an invitation to fix the aforementioned *awful* backend.
 This was a reasonable system design problem.
 What me and my